This fact sheet covers England & Wales. You will need different advice if you live in Scotland.

 - You can choose someone to talk to the debt adviser for you.

 - There is no limit to the number of times that you can enter a mental health crisis breathing space.
-You can also apply if you have had a standard breathing space in the last in last 12 months
+You can also apply if you have had a standard breathing space in the last 12 months

 See our Debt and mental health fact sheet for more information about mental health and dealing with your debts.